 However, the Guadamecí pieces were strictly decorative and aesthetic.
 They were characterized by the application of silver and gold leaf to the leather after it had been engraved.
 High quality tanned sheep or goat skins were used.
 It was applied to walls, screens, framed pieces, headboards, cushions and also to religious objects.
 Its name is of Arab origin and some say that it comes from the city of Ghadamés, in North Africa.

 Embossed leather framed piece made following the guadamecí technique.
-The motifs depicted are inspired by Islamic geometric patterns found in Al-Andalus.
+The motifs depicted are inspired by Islamic geometric patterns found in Medina Azahara, an antique city from the Al-Andalus period.

 - Product made by hand in Spain.
 Made with top quality sheepskin.